HenryWJL/HenryWJL.github.io/_pages/about.md

 My research interests lie at the intersection of robot learning and computer vision.
 I am excited about developing novel methods that enable robots to efficiently acquire diverse, high-precision manipulation skills while generalizing to unseen objects and scenarios.

 Previously, I worked on few-shot 7-DoF grasp pose detection with Prof. Zhiyun Lin.
-Recently, I have been researching imitation learning, knowledge distillation, and diffusion models.s
+Recently, I have been researching imitation learning, knowledge distillation, and diffusion models.